FAQs about Graduate Admissions

 Do I need to have previous research experience?

-All potential graduate students should seriously consider incorporating a research project into their course timetables before graduation.
-Graduate supervisors are reluctant to take into their laboratories students who have had no research experience or training.
-UofT students who wish to enrol in the Pharmacology or Toxicology graduate programs, and who are completing Major Programs in Pharmacology or Toxicology, or other disciplines, should pay particular attention to this.
+You should seriously consider incorporating a research project into your course timetable before graduation.
+Graduate supervisors are reluctant to accept students who have had no research experience or training.

 What are the advantages of applying early?

-Applications are reviewed on a rolling basis, eligible applicants whose complete applications are received early have the opportunity to receive an early offer of conditional admission.
+Applications are reviewed on a rolling basis.
+Eligible applicants whose complete applications are received early have the opportunity to obtain an early offer of conditional admission.
 For applicants to the thesis-based programs, an early offer means having the advantage of having their documentation circulated early in the year; thereby increasing the chances of obtaining supervision and funding.

 International applicants to the Ph.D. program whose overall averages are within the "A" range and whose applications are complete by the posted deadline, will automatically be considered for nomination for the Connaught Scholarship.
 Visa applicants who completed their degrees at the University of Toronto are unfortunately NOT ELIGIBLE for the Connaught Scholarship.

 Applications from domestic students whose grade point average is considered borderline, or who have not met the required B+ cutoff in previous completed years of study, will be held until the final year's marks are received, at which time a final decision is made.
-When an official offer is received, the applicant must meet all of the conditions on the offer before the registration deadline (usually mid-September).
+When an official offer is received, the applicant must meet all of the conditions on the offer before the September registration deadline.

 Can I apply to multiple programs?

 Each program has specific application deadlines and supporting documentation requirements.
-For every application submitted, applicants must pay the required processing fee.
+You will need to pay a separate processing fee for every application submitted.
 What works for one program may not necessarily work for another.

 What happens after my application is received?

-Once the complete application package is received, the application is reviewed by the Graduate Coordinator.
-All eligible applicants are contacted for a face-to-face interview with a member of the Graduate Education Committee (GEC).
-Where distance is an issue, telephone interviews might be arranged.
+Once the complete application package is received, the application is reviewed by program office.
+All eligible applicants are contacted for an interview with a member of the Graduate Education Committee (GEC).
+Where distance is an issue, virtual interviews may be arranged.
 The final admission decision rests with the GEC.

 How is an offer is made in the thesis-based programs?

-In the case of domestic applicants and US citizens, applicants are normally given what is called a "conditional offer".
-The conditions are usually that the student must complete their degree if in the process of doing so; and supervision and funding must be obtained, prior to the deadline for registration.
-The applicant’s file is circulated to all graduate faculty; however, it is the applicant's responsibility to take the initiative to contact those faculty with whom they wish to work - in particular, if they have an interest in a specific area of pharmacology.
+In the case of domestic applicants and US citizens, you are normally given what is called a "conditional offer".
+The conditions are usually that you must complete your degree if in the process of doing so, and obtain supervision and funding prior to the registration deadline.
+Your applicant file will be circulated to all graduate faculty; however, it is your responsibility to take the initiative to contact those faculty with whom you wish to work.

 For all other international applicants, the process is slightly longer.
-To facilitate and simplify the admission and immigration process, only “clear” offers are made to international applicants.
-Once the GEC deems that an international applicant is eligible for admission and has met all of the admission requirements, the applicant’s file is circulated to all graduate faculty.
-As with domestic applicants, it is the applicant's responsibility to take the initiative to contact those faculty with whom they wish to work.
-An official offer is made only when a faculty member indicates their willingness to supervise and fund that applicant's program.
+To facilitate and simplify the admission and immigration process, only “clear” offers will be made.
+Once the GEC deems that you have met all of the admission requirements, your applicant file is circulated to all graduate faculty.
+As with domestic applicants, it is your responsibility to take the initiative to contact those faculty with whom you wish to work.
+An official offer is made only when a faculty member indicates their willingness to supervise and fund your program.